logo

 Apps

-• Less scours and disease.
+• Less scours and other diseases.

 • Reduced death rates.